orcfax/docs/docs/developer-manual/consume.md

 Orcfax is a Cardano native oracle platform.

 Orcfax is organized into feeds.
-Generally a feed concerns a time series data, such as the exchange rate from ada to usd.
+Generally a feed concerns a time series data, such as the exchange rate from ADA to USD.
 A feed is a data pipeline that specifies how data is sourced, processed, and the format of its outputs.

 FIXME : See the orcfax explorer for more details on the feeds available and their definitions.